Arnold Schoenberg

 -additive

--principal melody never repeats previous material-runs throughout entire movement w/ constantly changing instrumentation (aspect of variation)
+-principal melody never repeats previous material-runs throughout entire

 -brevity, intensity of expression